-If you're self-aware, you always know how you feel.
-And you know how your emotions, and your actions, can affect the people around you.
-Being self-aware when you're in a leadership position also means having a clear picture of your strengths and weaknesses.
-And it means having humility.
+If you're self-aware, you always know how you feel, and you know how your emotions and your actions can affect the people around you.
+Being self-aware when you're in a leadership position also means having a clear picture of your strengths and weaknesses, and it means behaving with humility.

 So, what can you do to improve your self-awareness?